Kapendev/joka/README.md

 }
 ```

-To sum up, Joka is trying to be safe about this.
+To sum up, Joka is trying to be simple and safe about this.

 ### Why aren't some functions `@nogc`?